top of page

 Since Ibiza is an island, it’s no surprise that seafood is king here.
 But it’s not just about eating fish; it’s about how it’s prepared and enjoyed.
 The freshness is unbeatable, and the cooking styles highlight the natural flavours.

-One of my personal favourites is Gambas al Ajillo - prawns sautéed in garlic, olive oil, and chilli.
+GAMBAS AL AJILLO: One of my personal favourites is garlic prawns - prawns sautéed in garlic, olive oil, and chilli.
 It’s simple, quick, and utterly delicious.
 Perfect as a starter or a light meal with some crusty bread.

 Tips for Enjoying Local Cuisine in Ibiza